ccaprani/nvim/installations.md

 #Node
-This is needed for coc
+This is needed for coc and other plugins.
+When installing, select to install all dependencies, including chocolatley.

+#Python neovim
+Once python installed, 'pip install neovim'